-20 Self-Care Ideas for Highly Sensitive People
+The 20 Best Self-Care Methods for Highly Sensitive People

 I’ve only recently started my journey of self-care, and I’m ashamed I didn’t start it sooner.
 You see, I’ve never liked the term “self-care.”
 It seems silly that we need a word to affirm to ourselves and others that we’re not just being selfish by choosing to do something good for ourselves.
 However, I’m beginning to realize that self-care is a necessity, not an indulgence — especially for highly sensitive people (HSP) like myself.

-HSPs process stimuli deeply due to a biological difference in their nervous system.
+Roughly 30 percent of people are HSPs, people who process stimuli deeply due to a biological difference in their nervous system.
 As a result, they can be easily overwhelmed and often need more self-care than others — that trait is a core part of what a highly sensitive person is.
 If you’re a highly sensitive person who feels guilty for taking time out for yourself, remember that self-care ultimately makes you a healthier, happier, and less stressed person.
 By investing in yourself, you can “show up” better for others and the work you do.

 Here are 20 self-care ideas for highly sensitive people.